Neha Malik, MA Psych, Adv. Dip. Counselling, Dip. Trauma Therapy, MBACP (Accred)

 Communication difficulties and conflict resolution (within work with couples and other relationships).

-I offer concessions and low cost counselling to those on low income.
-I want people from every walk of life to be able to access counselling, so please enquire.
+I offer concessions and low-cost counselling to those on low income.
+I want people from all walks of life to be able to benefit from counselling, so please enquire.

 I practice meditation and mindfulness in my daily life and strive to practice yoga on a daily basis.
-I believe that there is no boundary to personal growth and am whole-heartedly committed to my self-development.
+I regularly engage in self-expression through poetry.
+I believe that there is no boundary to personal growth, so I am whole-heartedly committed to my self-development.